NotYuSheng/Multimodal-Large-Language-Model/README.md

 > [!NOTE]
 Project will run on GPU by default.
 To run on CPU, use the `docker-compose.cpu.yml` instead

-> [!IMPORTANT]
-> If running on Windows with GPU, run commands from WSL terminal to avoid volume mounting issues

 1. Clone this repository and navigate to project folder
 ```
 git clone https://github.com/NotYuSheng/Multimodal-Large-Language-Model.git